AdaCore/spark2014/docs/lrm/source/subprograms.rst

 4. If a subprogram's Global aspect is not otherwise specified and either

-   * the subprogram's Pure aspect is True; or
+   * the subprogram is a library-level subprogram declared in a library unit that is declared pure (i.e., a subprogram to which the implementation permissions of Ada RM 10.2.1 apply); or

    * a Pure_Function pragma applies to the subprogram